RudraveerMandal/POGchain/docs/ledger.md

     content, to persistent long-term storage.
-This record can be used to audit the full ledger chain's history, and is used to catch-up new nodes and nodes that have fallen far behind the rest of the network without imposing an undue burden on the nodes participating in the consensus protocol (See [`src/history/readme.md`](/src/history/readme.md)).
+This record can be used to audit the full ledger chain's history, and is used to catch-up new nodes and nodes that have fallen far behind the rest of the network without imposing an undue burden on the nodes participating in the validation protocol (See [`src/history/readme.md`](/src/history/readme.md)).